- SAPHIRE documentation has been prepared for its sponsor, the U.S. Nuclear Regulatory Commission (NRC), and is available at their website:

 All courses are offered subject to seating availability.
 Contact us for availability.

-SAPHIRE Training (TBD, Spring 2019) in Idaho Falls.
-Send email for information.
+SAPHIRE Training (February 25 - 27, 2020) potentially in Pasadena, CA. Send email for information.
 Training Course Details

 In addition to providing the SAPHIRE software and support, the SAPHIRE Users Group offers a comprehensive training course on the operation of the software.
 Interspaced with details on usage of the software, we provide instruction on the theory behind many of the analysis aspects of fault tree and event tree development.